SpeciesFileGroup/bananomia/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/SpeciesFileGroup/bonamia.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/bonamia/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/SpeciesFileGroup/bananomia.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/SpeciesFileGroup/bananomia/blob/main/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [NCSA/Illinois](https://github.com/SpeciesFileGroup/bonamia/blob/main/LICENSE.txt) license.
+The gem is available as open source under the terms of the [NCSA/Illinois](https://github.com/SpeciesFileGroup/bananomia/blob/main/LICENSE.txt) license.
 You can learn more about the NCSA license on [Wikipedia](https://en.wikipedia.org/wiki/University_of_Illinois/NCSA_Open_Source_License) and compare it with other open source licenses at the [Open Source Initiative](https://opensource.org/license/uoi-ncsa-php/).

 ## Code of Conduct

-Everyone interacting in the Bonamia project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/SpeciesFileGroup/bonamia/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Bananomia project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/SpeciesFileGroup/bananomia/blob/main/CODE_OF_CONDUCT.md).